 If you are going away on holiday, or for a short period of time, it really is a good idea to think about security.
 In a recent insurance survey ex-burglars revealed the key things that put them off targeting a home, most of which can be simply installed quickly and easily.
-So here security expert, James Blackburn, of Simply Safes shares his top tips.
+So here are our top tips.

 1. Lock Up Properly